How to Keep Your Teeth Healthy

 Apply gentle pressure while brushing.
 Make sure to brush the gum line as that is where plaque can start to build up.

-Brush for at least 2 minutes, because that is the time it normally takes for someone to brush every part of their teeth properly.
-Someone brushing for less than 2 minutes is highly likely to be missing out on cleaning some parts or simply swiping their toothbrush over their teeth.
+Brush for at least 2 minutes.
+That is the time it normally takes for someone to brush every part of their teeth properly.
+Someone brushing for less than 2 minutes is highly likely to be missing out on cleaning some parts of their mouth.

-In fact, it’s recommended that you spend 30 seconds brushing each quadrant of your teeth.
+In fact, it’s recommended that you spend 30 seconds brushing each quadrant of your teeth (upper right, upper left, lower right, and lower left).

 Consider the type of toothbrush bristles that you are using.
 Most people should use flat, angled, multilevel, or rippled-style bristles.
 If you have sensitive teeth, it’s best to use extra-soft and tapered bristles.